 Fishing in the fall for most anglers is probably one of the best times to catch that big trophy they’ve been looking for all summer.
 Depending on the species, the cooler water temperatures allow some to feed longer in the mornings and evenings.
-Steelhead specifically, which we were fishing for this past Thanksgiving, are active feeders in the early morning and early evening.
+Steelhead specifically, which we were fishing for just past Thanksgiving, are active feeders in the early morning and early evening.
 These species of fish tend to stop biting mid-day depending on the weather and humidity.
-So, like any excited fisherman, when the alarm clock went off at 6:00 am, I hoped out of bed, threw on my winter coat and toque and headed out to Bellevue Marina.
+So, like any excited fisherman, when the alarm clock went off at 6:00 am, I hopped out of bed, threw on my winter coat and toque and headed out to Bellevue Marina in Sault Ste.
+Marie.

 As we got into position we set our lines and tried to jig for steelhead in the river.
 We weren’t sure if the steelhead would be biting that day because of the misty and windy weather.
 It wasn’t long before I felt a strong tug on the line.
 Fish on!
 Dean reminded me to keep my fishing rod up as I fought with the fish on the line.
 The first catch of the day was a nice size steelhead.
 The fish jumped out of the water about 2 feet high, fighting to get off the line!
 I was pretty excited to reel this one in especially seeing as it almost jumped into the boat!

 Just before Noon we reeled all the lines in and called it a day.
-The fish were particularly hungry this Thanksgiving and we had a successful day.
+The fish was particularly hungry that Thanksgiving and we had a successful day.
 On our way back to the marina we saw the Soo Locks Cruise go by and wave to us.

 Learn more about the great fishing charters available in the Algoma region.